 About:

 From late spring through early fall, anise hyssop’s cone-shaped, lavender blooms attract hummingbirds, butterflies, and bumblebees to gardens across North America, where it grows naturally in prairies.
-Its name comes from the anise-like scent which the plant emits when bruised.
+Its name comes from the anise-like scent that the plant emits when bruised.
 A single plant produces many flowers and reaches heights of up to 4 feet.
-Plus, this drought-tolerant perennial will resist damage from deer that like to nibble.
+This drought-tolerant perennial will also resist damage from deer that like to nibble.

 Growing Zones: | 4 to 8 |